Queen's Wharf Brisbane

 - two residential towers (approximately 1,800 residential apartments)

-- Heritage buildings and places
+Heritage buildings and public spaces

 Heritage buildings and places feature strongly throughout Queen’s Wharf Brisbane.
 The restoration of these assets preserves Brisbane’s rich history while futureproofing the buildings for other uses including cultural, retail, dining, hotel and tertiary spaces.